rfussell17/Pomo2/README.md

 ##  Summary
- This is my Pomodoro Timer project that is built with HTML, CSS and vanilla JS.
+ This Pomodoro Timer project is built with HTML, CSS and vanilla JS.
 No Libraries or Frameworks were used.
 The Timer has a Work mode (25 min) and a Rest mode (5 min).
 It has Start, Stop and Reset functions to allow more freedom with how the app is used.

 **Author**
 <br>